How Long Should Women’s Pants Be? A Complete Hemming Guide by Style

 You should always get your pants hemmed while wearing the shoes you plan on wearing with them.
 This will get a better feel for how the pants actually hang on you and will ensure a proper length hem.

-This is a big reason why I recommend keeping your shoes around two different heights โ a flat height, and a heel or wedge height.
+This is a big reason why I recommend keeping your shoes around two different heights – a flat height, and a heel or wedge height.
 This way, you can switch around shoes while your pants still hang correctly.

 Below, I will be using a lot of terminology about pant cuts.
 The graphic above shares the six most popular cuts of pants for women, and the general length that is most accepted for each style.
 I hope this graphic helps you understand my descriptions below when offering tips on hemlength for women's pants and jeans.

-Proper Hem Length for Classic Trousers
+Proper Hem Length for Classic and Menswear-inspired Trousers

 When wearing pumps or flats, you want the pant long enough that the top of your foot is covered and only the shoe peeks out.